rosell-dk/webp-on-demand/README.md

 - *WebP on demand* requires no change in HTML (*WebP realizer* does)\
 - *WebP realizer* works better with CDN's - CDN does not need to cache different versions of the same URL

+## Roadmap

+* Make it work when file extension is in UPPER CASE.
+* Only serve webp when filesize is smaller than original (ie. the script can generate an (extra) file image.jpg.webp.too-big.txt when filesize is larger - the htaccess can test for its existence)
+* Is there a trick to detect that the original has been updated?

 ## Related
 * [My original post presenting the solution](https://www.bitwise-it.dk/blog/webp-on-demand)